RingCentral Review—Is It Right for Your Business?

-If you’re starting out with a small business, you can get a RingCentral Professional or RingCentral Office Essentials plan with only a few users.
+If you’re starting out with a small business, you can get a RingCentral Office Essentials plan with only a few users.
 That’ll get you access to a limited number of local and toll-free minutes per month and basic team collaboration tools, plus a few other perks.

 RingCentral also gives you the flexibility to use pretty much any kind of device.
 The RingCentral desktop app allows you to use a “softphone”—basically, an all-digital phone that works directly through your computer.
 If you have landline phones, you can plug them into an “advanced technology attachment” (ATA), which translates your phone’s analog signal into a digital signal that can be transmitted via VoIP service.
 Or you can just use your mobile phones or tablets.

 Once your business expands, you may decide you want videoconferencing options or more customer service menu options.
 At that point, you can easily scale up your existing service to include the features and lines you need.
 And because the price per user gets cheaper the more users you add, the price stays reasonable.

 Basically, RingCentral is a VoIP provider that can adapt to your needs as your business changes.